Kuttikole

-Kuttikole is a village and Grama Panchayat in the Kasaragod district in the Indian state of Kerala.
+Kuttikole is a village and Gram Panchayat in the Kasaragod district in the Indian state of Kerala.

 Demographics

 As of 2011 Census, Kuttikole village had a population of 7,057 with 3,444 males and 3,613 females.
 Kuttikole village has an area of 20.94 km2 with 1,657 families residing in it.
 The average female sex ratio was 1049 lower than the state average of 1084.
 10.4% of the population in the village was under 6 years of age.
 Kuttikole had an average literacy of 87% lower than the state average of 94%; male literacy was 91% and female literacy was 83.1%.

 Education

 Nine educational institutions are located in Kuttikole: Manadukam GUPS, Karuvadakam AUPS, Kuttikole AUPS, Thavanath GLPS, Bethurpara ALPS, Maryapuram St. Mary's ALPS, Sankarampady ACNMALPS, Bandadka GHSS, and Bethurpara GHSS.

 Economy

-Kuttikole has an agricultural economy, and produces rubber, rice, vegetables, pulses and tubers, coconut, and spices.
-It has a tropical climate, with hot humid weather most of the year.
+Kuttikole has an agricultural economy and produces rubber, rice, vegetables, pulses and tubers, coconut, and spices.
+It has a tropical climate, with hot and humid weather most of the year.

 The economy is becoming more dependent on the construction sector and small industries.